Stuxnet meets Snotnet

 (3) it will have some sort of damaging or

-programs designed to track computer use and record keystrokes, but
+designed to track computer use and record keystrokes, but these are not

-these are not necessarily viruses.
-Popular with parents, security
+necessarily viruses.
+Popular with parents, security departments and

-bosses, spyware provides indisputable proof of who did what and when.
+company bosses, spyware provides indisputable proof of computer use and

-That's the legitimate use of spyware (if spying on someone is
+activity.
+That's the legitimate use of spyware: Parental control,

-card info or other personal data for purposes of theft.
+banking and credit card info or other personal data for purposes of

-A Trojan Horse - like the fable -
+A Trojan Horse - like the Greek myth -

 requires your active participation to download and install before it